jeffrey-almanzar/e-commerce-project/README.md

 •  Implemented real payment handling using the Stripe API.
 •  Implemented user authentication.
 •  Wrote all the server side code.
 For instance, I created the end points, the data base, the data base tables, models, etc.
-•  Connected the front-end with back-end.
+•  Connected the front-end with the back-end.
 •  Deployed the front-end to Netlify and the back-end to Heroku.

-## Server-side code
+## Server side code
 https://github.com/Jeffrey-A/eCommerceServer

 ## Home